When Did I Get Pregnant or Conceive?

 Ovulation Predictor Kits

 Using dates to determine ovulation is just an estimation.
 If you want a more reliable method, try using an ovulation predictor kit, especially if you are trying to conceive.
+I have used this kit for two of my pregnancies and found it to be very reliable.

 Symptoms During Ovulation